JonathonCavalieri/fitbit-data-extract/README.md

 Some of the things I learnt from through this are:<br>
 - Unit Testing takes a long time
 - By building tests I wrote better and more flexible code
-- Testing and debugging cloud services is much harder than locally
+- Testing and debugging cloud services is much harder than doing it locally
 - GCP make it easy to deploy applications like this

 ## Future Enhancements
 ### Automated Deployment <!-- omit from toc -->
 One of the pain points while iterating of this was that I had to manually go in and upload the zip file each time I needed to make a change to each of the cloud functions.
-In the future I would like to build and automated deployment pipeline using github actions that will automatically run the unit tests then deploy the python code to GCP.
+In the future I would like to build an automated deployment pipeline using github actions that will automatically run the unit tests, then deploy the python code to GCP.
 ### Logging and Alerts <!-- omit from toc -->
 Currently only default logging is done.
 In the future I would like to build in more custom logging in the cloud function code that could then be used in Alerts to better track the health of the pipeline
 ### Reporting <!-- omit from toc -->